Liam Waldock

-Liam Waldock (born 25 September 2000) is an English professional footballer who plays as a midfielder for side Boston United.
+Liam Waldock (born 25 September 2000) is an English professional footballer who plays as a midfielder for Worksop Town on loan from side Boston United.

 Club career

 Sheffield Wednesday

 Liam signed his first professional contract on 25 September 2017, signing a deal until 2020.
 He signed a contract extension until the summer of 2021 on 28 February 2020.
 He made his senior debut on 23 September 2020, starting an EFL Cup game against Fulham.
 A one-year option was activated in his contract on 12 May 2021, keeping him at the club until the summer of 2022.
 On 16 March 2022, manager Darren Moore announced he would be leaving the club upon the expiry of his contract.

 Gainsborough Trinity

 On 7 September 2021, he joined Gainsborough Trinity on a one-month loan deal, making his debut the same day against Morpeth Town.
 His loan spell was extended on 5 October for a further month, before returning to his parent club on 1 November.
 On 13 June 2022, it was announced Waldock would return to Gainsborough Trinity following the expiration of his contract at Sheffield Wednesday, joining on a permanent deal.
 On 4 July 2023 it was confirmed that Waldock would leave the club to an unnamed team.